DIYBookScanner/spreads/doc/plugins.rst

 autorotate
 ----------
-Automatically rotates the images according to their camera of origin.
-By default this means -90° for the left camera and 90° for the right camera, but this can be set to +/- 180° by specifying the :option:`rotate-inverse
+Automatically rotates the images according to their device of origin.
+By default this means -90° for the left device and 90° for the right device, but this can be set to +/- 180° by specifying the :option:`rotate-inverse
 <--rotate-inverse, -ri>` option.

 .. option:: --rotate-inverse, -ri

-   By default, *spreads* will rotate your images either by +/- 90 degrees, depending on their camera of origin.
+   By default, *spreads* will rotate your images either by +/- 90 degrees, depending on their device of origin.
 With this setting, you can change this value to +/- 180 degrees, in case you scanned your book upside down.

 scantailor